Devour the Day

 Devour the Day is an American hard rock band founded in 2012 by singer/guitarist Blake Allison and bassist Joey "Chicago" Walser after the breakup of their previous band Egypt Central.

+Hallmarks of the band's sound include "anthemic choruses, melodic riffs, and muscular focus," according to AllMusic.

 History

 Formation (2012)

 After more than a year of inactivity from Egypt Central, it was announced on December 3, 2012 that both vocalist John Falls and guitarist Jeff James would not be continuing on with the band, thus bringing an end to Egypt Central.
 The demise of Egypt Central and the formation of Devour the Day were announced simultaneously via a letter written by Joey Chicago and posted to Egypt Central's Facebook page.

 Time & Pressure (2013–2015)

 Walser and Allison began working on the band's debut album in 2012 with producer Skidd Mills for a Spring 2013 release.